bitcoin-dot-org/Bitcoin.org/_includes/guide_mining.md

 Unlike `getblocktemplate`, miners using Stratum cannot inspect or add transactions to the block they're currently mining.
-Also unlike `getblocktemplate`, the Stratum protocol uses a two-way TCP socket which stays open, so miners don't need to use longpoll to ensure they receive immediate updates from mining pools when a new block is broadcast to the peer-to-peer network.
+Also unlike `getblocktemplate`, the Stratum protocol uses a two-way TCP socket directly, so miners don't need to use HTTP longpoll to ensure they receive immediate updates from mining pools when a new block is broadcast to the peer-to-peer network.